intissarMez/wakanda-studio/hello-world-mobile.md

 <img src="img/mobile-front-openindex.png" />

-4 - Add the following Ionic code to display the list
+4 - Add the following Ionic code into the `<ion-content>` div to display the list

 ```html
     <ion-list>